 What is a Safety Protection Clause?

-Generally, there is a time limitation entered on the contract in conjunction with the safety clause, which can vary from three days to one year after the listing has expired or is withdrawn.
+A time limitation is generally entered in the contract, which can vary from three days to one year after the listing has expired or is withdrawn.

-If the safety clause is not checked on the listing agreement, then generally it does not apply.
-If the broker does not give written notice to the seller, then the broker has not followed procedure and will likely not be able to collect a commission if a buyer who viewed the property when it was listed goes directly to the seller to strike a deal.
+The safety clause generally doesn't apply if it's not checked on the listing agreement.
+The broker hasn't followed procedure when they don't give written notice to the seller, and likely won't be able to collect a commission if a buyer who viewed the property when it was listed goes directly to the seller to strike a deal.

-Some questions arise as to whether the agent loses the protection if notice is not provided in a timely manner.
-Say the contract states the agent has 3 days to notify the seller by identifying the individuals who had previously viewed the home under the terms of the listing.
-If an agent does not send the list for a week, some courts have allowed this.
-They look for "intent."
-Contact a real estate lawyer for more advice.
+Some questions exist as to whether the agent loses the protection if notice isn't provided in a timely manner.
+The contract might state that the agent has three days to notify the seller by identifying the individuals who had previously viewed the home.

 Handling an Open Listing

 Open listings can be tricky for real estate agents to navigate.
 In this case, the seller agrees to pay the commission to the agent who brings an offer from a qualified, ready, and willing buyer.

 Some experts argue that an open listing is similar to a for sale by owner (FSBO) property when it comes to getting the seller to promise to pay commission.

 A real estate agent should consider presenting the seller with a one-party showing listing agreement to protect the commission if they find an open listing or a FSBO property they want to show.
 The agent and the seller can negotiate the number of days, weeks, or months that the clause is applicable.

 At the time of writing, Elizabeth Weintraub, DRE # 00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.